Undergraduate Course: Materials Science and Engineering (Civil) 2 (CIVE08013)

 Mechanical, thermal, chemical, optical, electrical

-Definition, units, measurement
+Definition, units, quality of data

 Structure on different scales